tylerbutler/engineer/engineer/docs_source/tidbits.rst

 .. note::

-   For all settings that specify a file system path, relative paths are assumed to be relative to :attr:`~EngineerConfiguration.SETTINGS_DIR`, the directory that contains the settings file being used.
+   For all settings that specify a file system path, relative paths are assumed to be relative to :attr:`~engineer.conf.EngineerConfiguration.SETTINGS_DIR`, the directory that contains the settings file being used.
 Absolute paths are accepted and won't be modified, but relative paths are always relative to the settings file unless otherwise stated.

 A website isn't much use without some sort of navigation, and Engineer-based sites are no exception.
 While at its core, navigation constructs are nothing more than links to pages in the site, Engineer provides a few features that